rubuntu563/java-challenge/README.md

 The decimal number whose binary representation contains the most ones is 15 (1111 in binary), so it goes first (index = 0).
 Next is 7, with three ones in its binary representation.
 Then there are 2 numbers whose binary representation contains the same number of ones, these decimals are 5 and 3, both with 2 ones.
 In this case, the number 3 goes first (closer to index = 0) because its decimal representation is smaller (3 < 5).

-The final REST endpoint should return the final result of the processed list of integers.
+The final REST endpoint should return the result of the processed list of integers.